What hides behind Meteorite 411? Tue 12 May 2026

 The form is evidently due to the greater exposure of the forward corners of the falling meteorite to the heat and friction of the atmosphere.
 These corners, as represented in the accompanying diagram (Fig. 17), are worn away more rapidly than interior portions.

-This is Fig 17:
+Here is Fig 17:

-Though it is a wind-up.
+Obviously, this is a wind-up.
 Source: Meteorites; their structure, composition, and terrestrial relations

 Allegedly.
 Source: Meteorites; their structure, composition, and terrestrial relations, Oliver Cummings Farrington, 1915, p57